 Don’t forget to list our Title IV School Code on the FAFSA: 002528

 The FAFSA or Renewal Application must be completed every year.
-For the 2017/2018 academic year the FAFSA is available starting October 1st, 2016 with a priority deadline of December 1st, 2016 for submitting the FAFSA to the Department of Education.
+For the 2018/2019 academic year the FAFSA is available starting October 1st, 2017 with a priority deadline of February 1, 2018 for submitting the FAFSA to the Department of Education.
 Early application is greatly encouraged to ensure that students have full access to all available financial aid programs.
-Some of the financial aid funds are limited and will be awarded first to students who submit the FAFSA by December 1st.
-It is highly recommended that families complete their taxes as soon as possible after the first of the year in order to meet the priority date for submitting the FAFSA.
+Some of the financial aid funds are limited and will be awarded first to students who submit the FAFSA by February 1, 2018 deadline.
+When completing the 2018/2019 FAFSA, please use your 2016 tax information.